PiwikPRO/PPMS-PublicDocs/analytics/tracker_object.rst

 Ecommerce tracking
 ------------------

-.. function:: addEcommerceItem(productSKU, productName, productCategory, price, quantity)
+.. function:: addEcommerceItem(productSKU[, productName, productCategory, price, quantity])

     Function that adds ecommerce item, can be used when adding and removing items from cart.